 Is this necessary at all?
 It is highly recommended.
 This is because finances play a critical role in determining how profitable your cleaning business is.
-Hence, it’s necessary that you keep track of all expenses as well as income.
+Hence, you must keep track of all expenses as well as income.

 vi.
 Apply for Licenses and Permits

 If you wish to stay out of trouble, it’s necessary to apply for licenses and permits for your cleaning business.
 This is because your business may attract huge fines or may even be shut down outright.
-To avoid any of the above sanctions, it’s best you do things properly.
+To avoid any of the above sanctions, you should do things properly.

 vii.
 Apply for an Insurance